Blockchain-Mexico/PaLM-rlhf-pytorch_with_spec/pyAI-(ChatDiary)/trueGPT/Davinci-Engine/Desing rationale/README.md

 return 0;
 }

+Decentralizing the HDL compiler could involve breaking it down into smaller, more specialized components that can run on separate devices or nodes in a distributed network

 ## Engine

 Using a custom engine can give you more control over the tokenization process, and can be especially useful for languages or domains that require specialized tokenization rules or algorithms